St Albert’s Catholic Primary School

 13. Who can I contact for further information?

-If you would like to talk to a member of staff please contact your child’s teacher, Mrs R Riddick (SENCO), Mrs I Hassell-Richardson (Learning Mentor) or Mrs L. McEvoy (Head Teacher.)
+If you would like to talk to a member of staff please contact your child’s teacher, Mrs R Riddick (SENCO) or Mrs L. McEvoy (Head Teacher.)